apache/arrow-nanoarrow/dev/release/README.md

 ### Alpine Linux

-On Alpine Linux (e.g., `docker run --rm -it alpine:latest`), all prerequisites are available using `apk add` except Arrow C++ which must be built and installed from source.
+On Alpine Linux (e.g., `docker run --rm -it alpine:latest`), most prerequisites are available using `apk add` except Arrow C++ which must be built and installed from source.

 ```bash